Director: Alexandre Aja

-After so many bad horror flicks featuring humans fighting against creatures to survive, I was becoming resigned to the fact that this sub-genre was destined to be dominated by straight-to-DVD B-movies while the cinematic horror or thriller released were mostly going to be about demons, ghosts or masked men, so when I came across the trailer for Crawl, it looked as though we were finally going to get a half-decent creature-feature film rather than the parade of silly cliched flicks that have come out lately, filled with bad CGI and for the most part I was correct.
+After so many bad horror flicks featuring humans fighting against creatures to survive, I was becoming resigned that this sub-genre would be dominated by straight-to-DVD B-movies while the cinematic horror or thriller released were mostly going to be about demons, ghosts or masked men, so when I came across the trailer for Crawl, it looked as though we were finally going to get a half-decent creature-feature film rather than the parade of silly cliched flicks that have come out lately, filled with bad CGI and mostly I was correct.

 The first thing to note about Crawl is how much it has in common with thrillers than a horror films, meaning it’s best not to go in expecting the next Jaws or even Alien otherwise you’ll leave feeling a little disappointed, instead if you go in expecting a survival-thriller similar somewhere between Twister and Hard Rain but with added alligators, you will be in for a treat.

-Now, this film doesn’t have the biggest budget and at times it shows.
-The effects and overall production design aren’t mind-blowing, with some of the CGI backgrounds found lacking and the big bucks sensibly being poured into making the alligators look pretty real and given they’re the focal point I can see why they went down that route.
-Espshally as makers wanted to fill the final act with more gruesome alligator attacks filled with blood and gore, if the creatures looked fake then all the tension would be for nothing.
-Be prepared to see some characters recive some gruesome injuries at surprising times, I just wish they hadn’t given so many of these away in the trailer.
+Now, this film doesn’t have the biggest budget, and it shows.
+The effects and overall production design aren’t mind-blowing, with some CGI backgrounds found lacking and the big bucks sensibly being poured into making the alligators look real, and given they’re the focal point, I can see why they went down that route.
+Especially as makers wanted to fill the last act with more gruesome alligator attacks filled with blood and gore.
+If the creatures looked fake, then all the tension would be for nothing.
+Be prepared to see some characters receive some gruesome injuries at surprising times, I just wish they hadn’t given so many of these away in the trailer.

-Just ask the crew behind Heavy Rain or even Waterworld, filming in water can be extremely difficult to perfect, made even more so when coupled up with confined spaces. luckily, Aja and his crew managed to produce a film where the action sequences never feel unrealistic, the locations make sense and the plot flows organically.
+Just ask the crew behind Heavy Rain or even Waterworld, filming in water can be difficult to perfect, made even more so when coupled up with confined spaces.
+Luckily, Aja and his crew produced a film where the action sequences never feel unrealistic, the locations make sense and the plot flows organically.